simonneutert/shell-curry/_posts/2024-12-14-debian12-simon.md

 author: "@simonneutert"
 ---

-Overviews of how to set up a modern terminal are a dime a dozen.
-But they are all different.
+Overviews of how to set up a modern terminal are a dime a dozen, but they are all different.
 This is my take on it.

 Here's what you will end up with:

-- zsh as your shell
+- `zsh` as your shell
-- starship.rs as your prompt
+- `starship.rs` as your prompt
-- asdf-vm to manage your languages
+- `asdf-vm` to manage your languages
-- zsh-syntax-highlighting
+- `zsh-syntax-highlighting`
-- zsh-autosuggestions
+- `zsh-autosuggestions`
-- zsh-autocomplete
+- `zsh-autocomplete`
-- nerd-fonts firacode
+- `nerd-fonts Firacode
-- direnv
+- `direnv`
-- nodejs
+- `nodejs`
-- just for a modern `make`
+- `just` for a modern `make`
-- zoxide for a modern `cd`
+- `zoxide` for a modern `cd`
-- bat for a modern `cat`
+- `bat` for a modern `cat`
-- btop for a modern `top`
+- `btop` for a modern `top`
-- lsd for a colorful `ls`
+- `lsd` for a colorful `ls`
-- duc for a modern `du`
+- `duc` for a modern `du`
-- duf for a modern `df`
+- `duf` for a modern `df`

 ## End Result

-The completed zshrc and zsh_aliases files can be found at the end of this guide.
+The completed `zshrc` and `zsh_aliases` files can be found at the end of this guide.

 ## A word of warning

-This guide is for debian12.
+This guide is for Debian 12.
 If you are on a different system, some of the commands might not work.

 And more importantly, please don't just copy and paste the commands.
-Go visit the websites of the tools (github probably) and read the docs.
+Go visit the websites of the tools (probably GitHub) and read the docs.
 This is just a starting point.
 You will have to make these tools work for you in the end.

 ---